 This list should be your manual.
 Keep it, refresh it often and refer to it when you’re planning your next release.
 Reach out to your new connections from time to time, don’t contact them only when you need something.
 Build a relationship and develop it.

-Finding curators contact details
+Finding Spotify playlist promoter contact details

 This is going to be the tricky and time-consuming part.
 But you only need to do it once, hopefully!
 Once your spreadsheet is filled with potential curators, you are going to need their submission details or email address.